Inverse mean curvature flow with outer obstacle: Parabolic estimates near smooth obstacles

 When there is a family of hypersurfaces $\{\Sigma_t\}$, we often omit the dependence on $t$ in the above notations.
 When $\Sigma_t$ evolves under the IMCF, we denote $\Box=\p_t-\frac1{H^2}\Delta_\Sigma$ the associated heat operator.

-We start with evaluating $\Delta_\Sigma p$.
+We start by evaluating $\Delta_\Sigma p$.
 The main formula \eqref{eq-para:delta_p} is arranged such that each term vanishes when $\Sigma=\p\Omega_{-r}$ for some $r$, and the terms with unfavorable sign become small when $M$ and $\p\Omega$ are close to being flat.

 \begin{lemma} Let $\Sigma$ be a smooth hypersurface in $\Omega\setminus\bar{\Omega_{-r_0}}$, such that $p>0$ on $\Sigma$.
 Then we have

 (In the second term, the expression $\D^2r$ means the restriction of $\D^2_Mr$ to $\Sigma$.) \end{lemma} \begin{proof} Near a given point $x\in\Sigma$, we let $\{e_i\}_{1\leq i\leq n-1}$ be a local orthonormal frame on $\Sigma$, such that $\D_{e_i}^\Sigma e_j=0$ at $x$.
 We compute